xiix0/scam/README.md

-You possess a mind not merely twisted, but actually sprained.
+You will remember something that you should not have forgotten.